Pierre Bourque (journalist): Politics

 Following a ten-year career as a race car driver, and a brief apprenticeship with his father's land development business, Bourque was appointed to Ottawa City Council and the Regional Municipality of Ottawa-Carleton in March 1991 to fill a vacancy after Marc Laviolette became mayor.
 Bourque was appointed following a council vote, defeating 17 other candidates, including community activists Maurice Pagé and Richard Cannings.
 Bourque was supported by the "pro-developer" bloc on council, and was opposed by the council's left wing, who coalesced behind Pagé.
 Bourque's stay on council was short lived, however, and he was defeated by Cannings in the municipal election that November.
 While on council, he opposed "all big projects", including bringing in a Triple-A baseball team and improving Lansdowne Park.
 He also opposed all tax increases, and called for the demolition of some heritage buildings in his ward such as the Daly Building.
 He had near-perfect attendance in both committee and council meetings.

-Two years later, he ran for Parliament in the 1993 Canadian election as a Liberal candidate in the Montreal riding of Rosemont, and lost to Bloc Québécois candidate Benoît Tremblay.
+Two years later, Bourque ran for Parliament in the 1993 Canadian election as a Liberal candidate in the Montreal riding of Rosemont, and lost to Bloc Québécois candidate Benoît Tremblay.

 Bourque ran for Ottawa city council again in 1994, in the new Bruyère-Strathcona Ward but was defeated by Stéphane Émard-Chabot.
 At this point in his career, he was vice president of his father's company, Bourque, Pierre & Fils.
 He ran on a platform of safety, improving street lighting and basic services, and called for the removal of traffic barriers in the Byward Market.
 He also wanted to "control taxes by cutting frivolous expenditures".
 Despite his campaign of fiscal restraint, Bourque was embroiled in a scandal during the campaign as he owed $1.1 million to creditors, after his father promised to repay some of his debts, but went to other debts instead.